madlalakhaya25/Mosa/README.md

     Installation:
         Download the TranscriptForge application from the provided repository.
-        Install any required dependencies as outlined in the installation guide.
+        Install any required dependencies as outlined in the Requirements.txt file.
     Running the Application:
         Launch the application to access the intuitive dashboard.
         Follow the prompts to log in or create a new account.